 From Table1, we can conclude that the main focus of static analysis is JavaScript or Metadata from files.
-Typical detection technique includes Shellcode and Opcode Sig based MPScan[13], Structure and Content based classification[9].
-On the other hand, dynamic analysis is mainly focus on extracting the JavaScript Snippet from file and run them directly in order for malicious behavior detection.
-Typical work in this line includes behavior based analysis[20] and platform diversity based analysis[21].
+Typical detection technique includes Shellcode and Opcode Sig based MPScan[13], Structure and Content-based classification[9].
+On the other hand, dynamic analysis mainly focuses on extracting the JavaScript Snippet from the file and running them directly in order for malicious behavior detection.
+Typical work in this line includes behavior-based analysis[20] and platform diversity-based analysis[21].

 We can also see from Table1 that all but three methods use either open-sourced or their home-grown parsers and assume their capability.
 However, Carmony et al.[20] shows that these parsers are typically incomplete and have oversimplified assumptions in regard to where JavaScript can be embedded.
 This leads to one of the most important research questions: Whether the external parser is robust?
-This is because the design and implementation of this kind of external parser is usually simple and not been designed to be secured, in this case, only little effect is needed for the successful evasion of malicious malwares.
+This is because the design and implementation of this kind of external parser are usually simple without being designed to be secured, in this case, the only little effect is needed for the successful evasion of malicious malwares.
 We call this kind of attack ‘Parser Confusion Attacks’ according to Carmony et. al.[20].

-Also from Table1, an important conclusion can be drawn: Machine learning (ML), in general, is NOT fitted for dynamic but for static analysis, which we have not seen a dynamic paper with machine learning but ML has been the ‘default standard’ for nearly all static papers because of their ability in classification/clustering without prior knowledge of the pattern.
-Typical machine learning work here includes PDFrate[24] and PDF Malware Slayer[11] etc. Nearly all their work claim that their classifiers can attain high accuracy under resource intensive environment, but seldom of them mention the security of their deployed ML models, no need to say a comprehensive study on adversarial machine learning.
-This raise serious doubts about the effectiveness of classifiers based on superficial features in the presence of adversaries.
-This kind of attack have been mentioned in Xu et. al.[14], he is capable of automatically producing evasive maldoc variants.
-Here, for each iteration and for every sample, operation such as addition, deletion and replace to the PDF structure tree is performed via genetic like programming.
-During the whole process, the malicious behavior of the sample should maintain exactly the same but the ability to confuse/evade the classifier is stronger at each iteration.
+Also from Table1, an important conclusion can be drawn: Machine learning (ML), in general, is fitted for static analysis rather than dynamic analysis, for which we have not seen a dynamic paper with machine learning but ML has been the ‘default standard’ for nearly all static papers because of their ability in classification/clustering without prior knowledge of the pattern.
+Typical machine learning work here includes PDFrate[24] and PDF Malware Slayer[11] etc. Nearly all their work claim that their classifiers can attain high accuracy under resource intensive environment, but seldom mention the security of their deployed ML models, no need to say a comprehensive study on adversarial machine learning.
+This raises serious doubts about the effectiveness of classifiers based on superficial features in the presence of adversaries.
+This kind of attack has been mentioned in Xu et. al.[14], he is capable of automatically producing evasive maldoc variants.
+Here, for each iteration and for every sample, the operation such as addition, deletion and replace to the PDF structure tree is performed via genetic operation like programming.
+During the whole process, the malicious behavior of the sample should maintain exactly the same, but the ability to confuse and evade the classifier is stronger at each iteration.
 We call this kind of attack ‘Classifier Evasion Attack’ according to Xu et. al.[14].

 An implicit assumption is that structural/behavioral discrepancies exist between benign and malicious documents and such discrepancies can be observed.
 Since the document must follow a public format specification, commonalities (structural or behavioral) are expected in benign documents.
 If a document deviates largely from the specification or the common patterns of benign samples, it is more likely to be a malicious document.
 In other words, a hyper-plane should always be found and posited in a high dimensional feature space to clearly separate the malicious and benign samples.
 But this assumption doesn’t hold if we can answer the following research questions:

-Can we evade the classifier by adding/deleting/replacing content to the malicious PDF files while still keeping the malicious behavior?
+Can we evade the classifier by adding, deleting, or replacing content to the malicious PDF files while still keeping the malicious behaviors of files?

 Can we evade the classifier by gradually adding malicious stuff to the benign PDF files and still fly under the radar without being detected?